 1 Agency/Group/Organization LAFAYETTE CATHOLIC SERVICES CENTER Agency/Group/Organization Type Housing Services-homeless What section of the Plan was addressed by Consultation?
 Housing Need Assessment Homeless Needs - Chronically homeless Homeless Needs - Families with children Briefly describe how the Agency/Group/Organization was consulted.
 What are the anticipated outcomes of the consultation or areas for improved coordination?
-Catholic Charities attended Program Year 2024 Public Hearings #1 and #2 to discuss the housing needs of low- and moderate-income (LMI) homeowners.
-As a result, the agency submitted funding proposals for LMI major housing rehabilitation.
+Catholic Charities attended Program Year 2024 Public Hearings #1 and #2 to discuss the housing needs of low/moderate-income homeowners.
+As a result, the agency submitted funding proposals for low/moderate-income minor and major housing rehabilitation.
 2 Agency/Group/Organization Lafayette Habitat for Humanity Agency/Group/Organization Type Housing What section of the Plan was addressed by Consultation?
 Housing Need Assessment Briefly describe how the Agency/Group/Organization was consulted.
 What are the anticipated outcomes of the consultation or areas for improved coordination?
-Lafayette Habitat for Humanity consulted with LCG to discuss the need for housing for low- and moderate-income (LMI) owners.
-The agency submitted a funding proposal for the construction of new affordable housing for LMI households.
+Lafayette Habitat for Humanity consulted with LCG to discuss the need for low/moderate-income owner housing.
+The agency submitted a funding proposal for the construction of new affordable housing for low/moderate-income households, as well as the rehabilitation of low/moderate-income owner-occupied housing.
 Lafayette Habitat for Humanity attended Public Hearings #1 and #2.
 3 Agency/Group/Organization Acadiana Regional Coalition on Homeless and Housing Agency/Group/Organization Type Services-homeless

 What section of the Plan was addressed by Consultation?
 Homeless Needs - Chronically homeless Homeless Needs - Families with children Homelessness Needs - Veterans Homelessness Needs - Unaccompanied youth Homelessness Strategy Briefly describe how the Agency/Group/Organization was consulted.
 What are the anticipated outcomes of the consultation or areas for improved coordination?
 The Acadiana Regional Coalition on Homelessness and Housing (ARCH) was contacted by the CDP for information about homelessness in Lafayette Parish (housing, service, and advocacy needs).
 The information received from ARCH was used to complete the homeless section of the 2024 Annual Action Plan.
 LCG-CDP bases its Consolidated Plan homeless priorities on those identified by the ARCH (to the extent feasible).
-ARCH attended Public Hearing #2.
 4 Agency/Group/Organization Lafayette Housing Authority Agency/Group/Organization Type РНА What section of the Plan was addressed by Consultation?
 Public Housing Needs Briefly describe how the Agency/Group/Organization was consulted.
 What are the anticipated outcomes of the consultation or areas for improved coordination?
-LCG-CDP contacted the Lafayette Housing Authority to obtain information used to complete the Program Year 2024 Annual Action Plan through email and an onsite visit.
-5 Agency/Group/Organization ACADIANA CARES Agency/Group/Organization Type Housing Services-Persons with HIV/AIDS Services-homeless What section of the Plan was addressed by Consultation?
-Homelessness Strategy Non-Homeless Special Needs
+LCG-CDP contacted the Housing Authority of the City of Lafayette to obtain information used to complete the Program Year 2024 Annual Action Plan.